Validation: Assuring Data Integrity

 It’s already been mentioned, but it bears repeating: validation functions are deterministic and pure, returning a clear yes/no answer for a given operation no matter who executes them.
 The only exception is when data upon which the validation depends can’t be retrieved, in which case the result is inconclusive and the validation will be tried again later.

 If an agent is committing a record to their source chain that depends on DHT data, it’s their job to make sure those references exist at commit time and explicitly reference them.
 The validation function doesn’t need to revalidate those dependencies, though; Holochain will use its own heuristics to determine the trustworthiness of other validators’ claims when it retrieves them.
-This lets you write ‘inductive’ validation rules — algorithms that only check an operation’s validity in the context of its immediate dependencies only, assuming that, if those validators report no problems, they’ve applied the same inductive reasoning.
+This lets you write ‘inductive’ validation rules — algorithms that only check an operation’s validity in the context of its immediate dependencies only, assuming that, if the agents holding the dependencies don’t report any problems, they’ve applied the same inductive reasoning.
 Inductive validation is especially useful for data that has a large graph of dependencies behind it.

 Genesis self-check